AdyGCode/SaaS-FED-Notes/session-02/S02-Exercises-and-Journal-Entry.md

 ## Journal

-In your Journal you will ...
+The journal entry this week will contain the following:

+- A summary of what you have learned, including any topics you found difficult to follow.
+- Any research you performed as part of the consolidation learning.

+Remember to use MyBib to add links/references to your research.

 ## Study

-...
+Make sure you have read through the following sections from PHP Tutorial (https://phptutorial.net):

+- **Sections 1 - 8**

 ## Exercises

-Research and explain in your own words the following terms from Softwre Development.
+Research and explain in your own words the following terms from Software Development.

-Remember that you must include a reference for each term using MyBin to create the reference.
+Remember that you must include a reference for each term using [MyBib](https://mybib.com) to create the reference.

 - KISS
 - WET